-To stay up to date with our office, subscribe to our newsletter, follow us on Twitter, like us on Facebook, and check our website for regular updates.
+To stay up to date with our office, subscribe to our newsletter, follow us on This link opens in a new tabTwitter, like us on This link opens in a new tabFacebook, and check our website for regular updates.

 At the end of December, we posted a retrospective summary of our top 10 stories of the year, such as our two systemic reports, our annual report, and our expanded mandate.
 January 2017 also marks the one-year anniversary of our jurisdiction over municipalities and universities.